 The benefit of the injections may take up to two to three weeks to show so be patient.
 You may experience facial flushes or increase in our discomfort for the first few days.
 These are minor and temporary side effects of the drugs used and should completely settle without any consequences and are no cause for alarm.
 Rarely does facial flushing last longer.
 Please contact your Consultant if that is the case.
-For further serious risks and complications, please refer to the first page of this document.

 One dose of cortisone/steroid rarely causes any disturbance to your metabolism or hormonal balance.
 Frequent or repeated doses of medium to high dose (over 40mg Depo steroid) can disrupt the menstrual cycle, cause postmenopausal bleeding, or any or all the side effects of long-term oral steroid use.
 In musculoskeletal conditions, only small doses are used infrequently so these unwanted effects are extremely unlikely to occur.